|BLOCKS by SIZE||8" Quilt Blocks|

 Free Quilt Block Pattern

-The most common colours of the Scottish thistle are reflected below in my version of the Thistle Bloom quilt block.
+The most common colours of the Scottish thistle are reflected below in my rendition of the Thistle Bloom quilt block.